rqg0717/LeetCode/README.md

 # LeetCode
 ![](https://img.shields.io/badge/status-in_development-green.svg)

-LeetCode Questions and my solutions in Golang
+LeetCode Questions and my solutions in Golang and C

 "Code should be correct, clear and efficient.